When to Use “Used to” and “Would”

 • Sara used to travel a lot.
 Now she hardly ever leaves her neighbourhood. (past habit)

-• When I was younger, I used to go to the dentist once every three months. (regularly repeated action)
+• When I was younger, I used to visit the dentist every three months. (regularly repeated action)

 • We used to have a dog.
 Now we have a cat. (state)